 • DCES provides accident/sickness coverage to campers.
 This coverage is secondary to private health insurance held by the family.
 This coverage is separate from our liability insurance and provides coverage for deductibles and co-pays as needed.

 Packing List:

 - Do not back:

 - o Fireworks of any kind

-- Alcohol, drugs, tobacco, or vapes of any kind

 - o Weapons of any kind

 - o Expensive clothing or jewelry

 Suggested Packing List: